Monday, January 20, 2025

-DENIAL: What Does Your Denial Look Like?
+DENIAL: What Does My Denial Look Like?

-PLEASE DO NOT COPY OR DISTRIBUTE
+*** DRAFT POSTING *** PLEASE DO NOT COPY OR DISTRIBUTE *** THANKYOU ***

 The DVOMB Core Competencies states that every person with a DV Offense MUST do the Following:

-"E. Accepts full responsibility for actions
+"E. We have to Accept full responsibility for our actions

-1. Disclose Hx of abuse
+1. Disclose our History of abuse

-2. Stop denial and minimization
+2. Put a Stop to our denial and minimization

-3. Increase in self-disclosure over time
+3. Increase our self-disclosure over time

-5. Recognize abusive behavior unacceptable"
+5. Recognize that our abusive behavior is unacceptable"

-What are REQUIREMENTS?
+REQUIREMENTS?

-A Genuine Response versus a Pretend Response
+>>> Give A Genuine Response versus a Pretend Response

-Denial can be a majorly simple concept.
-However, the webs of Denial that our minds construct can be quite complicated.
-Today, we are discussing these questions:
+>>> Denial can be a majorly simple concept.
+However, the sticky webs of Denial that our minds construct can be quite complicated.
+So in order to simplify it, Today, we are discussing these particular questions:

 What is Denial: